CodySly/CrawlerZ/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-  The King Crawlers App is designed to provide a seamless experience for 4x4 Rock Crawling Enthusiasts who want to explore the Registered Trails offered in the state of Utah "Currently".
-The King Crawler App is looking to provide users with a Map Location Base Service for you to navigate to one of many trails provided.
+  The CrawlerZ App is designed to provide a seamless experience for 4x4 Rock Crawling Enthusiasts who want to explore the Registered Trails offered in the state of Utah "Currently".
+The CrawlerZ App is looking to provide users with a Map Location Base Service for you to navigate to one of many trails provided.
 Other features being add Personlized profile, message system, individual/group tracking, picture uploading, video uploading, friends and account management.